 As of early December 2022, South Korea experienced a reduction in the volume of infections following its second Omicron wave.
-With ~20,000 new infections per day on average, and an effective transmission number25 of ~0.97, infection volumes have been stabilizing.
+With $\sim 20,000$ new infections per day on average, and an effective transmission number of $\sim 0.97$ , infection volumes have been stabilizing.
 At the height of South Korea's Omicron wave in March 2022, however, there were ~385,000 new infections per day on average and an effective transmission number of ~1.43 in the month preceding this.
-By contrast, in October 2021 there were just ~5,300 infections per day,120 at a time when the nation was still subject to wide-ranging response measures, and before the emergence of the Omicron variant.
-The change in South Korea's pandemic response is both a reaction to the volume of infections, as well as a driver itself of the subsequent infection volume.
+By contrast, in October 2021 there were just ~5,300 infections per day, $^{120}$ at a time when the nation was still subject to wide-ranging response measures, and before the emergence of the Omicron variant.
+The